Skip to main content

 A payment API designed for AI agent code.

-THE FIVE ENDPOINTS
+THE CORE ENDPOINTS

-POST/v1/agentsCreate an agent wallet profile
+POST/v1/agentsCreate an agent wallet

-THE FIVE WEBHOOK EVENTS
+THE SHIPPED WEBHOOK EVENTS

 All signed with HMAC-SHA256.